tmhglnd/drumcode/docs/1-getting-started.md

 # Getting Started

-1. Attaching contact microphone to the drums
-2. Setting up the soundcard connections
-3. Setting up the computer software
+Chapter 1: Attaching contact microphone to the drums Chapter 2: Setting up the soundcard connections Chapter 3: Setting up the computer software
-4. Receiving contact microphone input input
-5. Listening for triggers
+Chapter 4: Receiving contact microphone input input Chapter 5: Listening for triggers
-6. Triggering an electronic sound
+Chapter 6: Triggering an electronic sound

 ## Attaching the contact microphone to the drums